-For nearly a century, the Johns Hopkins Children's Center has been developing research-based, cutting-edge medicine for the world’s children.
+For more than a century, the Johns Hopkins Children's Center has been developing research-based, cutting-edge medicine for the world’s children.

 Like 19th-century philanthropist Johns Hopkins — who believed the quest for knowledge and scientific discovery held the promise of a better future for mankind — our founding benefactors, Harriet Lane and Henry Johnston, believed affiliating a pediatric hospital with an academic institution like Hopkins would speed the development and delivery of medicine to treat, prevent, and cure childhood illness.